digitallinguistics/data-format/README.md

 * **Dates**

     * The schemas support both [internet date and date-time formats][12], but date-time format is strongly recommended.

-* **Documents**

-    * The DLx format is designed to work well with _document databases_, where each item is stored as a single document (typically in JSON) rather than as records in a table.
-Schemas that include a comment that they are top-level database objects should be their own documents in the database.
-Other schemas will be subparts of those documents.

 ## Tests